The Primitive Units – The Forebearer of Camper vs Wild

 Camp Life

 Both groups did not work off of a set schedule.
-Primitive campers could arrange for a horseback ride or other camp activities during their week.
+Primitive campers could arrange for a horseback ride or other Camp activities during their week.
 Both groups enjoyed exploration of both Camp sites and National Forest sites.
-Both programs used Pine Lake for swimming, and today’s campers can try sailing at Pine Lake using a Sea Snark sailboat, plus they can travel off of camp property to places like the beautiful Garden Of The Gods.
+Both programs used Pine Lake for swimming, and today’s campers can travel off of Camp property to places like the Garden of the Gods.
+Primitive campers would sometimes take twilight hikes to Trigg Tower.

 Cooking, Sanitation, and Water Purification

-There was no outhouse anywhere close to Pine Lake or Pakentuk.
+There was no outhouse anywhere close to Pine Lake or Pakentuck.
 Steve recalls that “Toilets were slit toilets, lashed limbs, over an open pit, lined and moved regularly.”

 The water purification system that Primitives used would definitely not be used by today’s campers.